hjhart/the_rotten_pirate/README.md

 	rake download["The Big Lebowski"]

 This will run the search operation as configured – and download a single torrent file.

+### Download an Array of Movies

+	rake download_from_watch_file

+This will run against any text file that is new-line delimited.
+Parses through the file and downloads each movie.
+Really a nice to have with [the_mobile_pirate](https://github.com/hjhart/the_mobile_pirate).

 ### Run tests